Arpita-deb/Bellabeat-fitness-app/README.md

 Analyze smart device usage data from non-Bellabeat products to gain insights on how people are using these smart devices and then selecting a Bellabeat product to apply these insights to create high level recommendations for Bellabeat marketing strategy.

 ## Deliverables:
-You will produce a report with the following deliverables:
+Produce a report with the following deliverables:
 1. A clear summary of the business task
 2. A description of all data sources used
 3. Documentation of any cleaning or manipulation of data
-4. A summary of your analysis
+4. A summary of the analysis
 5. Supporting visualizations and key findings
-6. Your top high-level content recommendations based on your analysis
+6. High-level content recommendations based on the analysis

-For this project we'll focus on the Bellabeat app.
-Now we want to know how FitBit users use FitBit to keep a track of their health.
+For this project I'll focus on the Bellabeat app.
+We want to know how FitBit users use FitBit to keep a track of their health.
 The data provided here may help us find the answer to the following questions:
 1. What are some trends in smart device usage?
 2. How could these trends apply to Bellabeat customers?
 3. How could these trends help influence Bellabeat marketing strategy?